 How Beijing responds to DSS rulings can present additional challenges for the WTO.
 In many cases, China has shown a willingness to comply with rulings it views as unfavorable.
 However, it has also found creative ways of demonstrating sufficient legal compliance while sidestepping the spirit of certain decisions.

-In one of the most well-known WTO disputes, China was found to have inadequately opened its market to foreign electronic payment services, such as Visa and Mastercard.
+In one of the most well-known WTO disputes, China was found to have inadequately opened its market to foreign electronic payment services, such as Mastercard and Visa.
 The WTO determined that China had violated WTO rules by making China Union Pay a monopoly supplier for the clearing of RMB-denominated payment card transactions.
-In accordance with the ruling, China’s State Council announced in 2014 that it would open its markets to foreign payment services, yet the People’s Bank of China has still not acknowledged applications by Visa and Mastercard to operate in China.
+In accordance with the ruling, China’s State Council announced in 2014 that it would open its markets to foreign payment services, yet it was not until early 2020 that Mastercard, American Express, and other companies were approved by the People’s Bank of China to set up bank card operations in China.

 In some aspects, China has space to improve, like services commitments and also some domestic policies.
 I think the problem is these commitments are not so clear-cut – not like tariff reductions.Dr.
 Tu Xinquan